Help your fellow builder by leaving your feedback based on these three criteria:

 Over the years, these passions have thrived and as a culmination of my deep love for both, I have completed this LEGO model.

-The complete set consists of 2,035 pieces with mini figures and track.
+The complete set consists of 3,000 pieces.

-R4 RAIL CAR Dimensions w/o Track Base:
+R9 RAIL CAR Dimensions w/o Track Base:

 Building this model and being able to share it with you has brought me much joy.
 It is my dream that my LEGO creation will become an official LEGO set so that other train and transit enthusiasts can build one of their own!
 Please support my project and spread the word!